tterb/tterb.github.io/_posts/2017-05-12-urban-dictionary-therapy.md

 ## Description:
 **Urban Dictionary Therapy** is a simple command-line rehabilitation program for coping with those long frustrating days of programming.
 Utilizing this program and the information generously donated by the online community, you too can return to your work as a more successful, functioning member of society.
 More importantly, Urban Dictionary Therapy provides you with the much needed liberation without the temptations that come with opening up a new tab in your browser.
 Though, this is only one of the many wonderful ways this package can benefit your life.
-Maybe you're looking for a substitute for the obligatory ```fortune``` package in your command-line greeting or just simply looking for a way to expand your vocabulary?
+Maybe you&rsquo;re looking for a substitute for the obligatory ```fortune``` package in your command-line greeting or just simply looking for a way to expand your vocabulary?
 No matter what the issue, **Urban Dictionary Therapy** provides a perfect answer to all your woes.

 <br>